Budgeting as a couple – sounds good, right? But how do you do this in the best way for you?

 Available on: iPhone and Android

-Honeyfi is an app that concentrates on how to manage finances as a couple.
+Honeyfi is an app that concentrates on managing finances as a couple.
 It’s free to use for the first 30 days, and after that, it’s $59.99 per year (around $5 per month).

 You can link your accounts and choose what you share with each other.
 The Honeyfi app also gives you the ability to tag transactions to one of you, and you can even comment on them to ask your partner about them.